mfthielb/talks_and_tutorials/probabilistic_fairness/readme.md

 print("Binary Fairness score: ", metric.get_score(binary_predictions, memberships, surrogates))
 ```

-Existing binary fairness metrics assume that we have access to the protected membership attribute of every individual.
+Existing binary fairness metrics assume that we have access to every individual's protected membership attribute.
 You can read more about these classical metrics in [our documentation](https://fidelity.github.io/jurity/about_fairness.html).

 What if we do not know each sample's protected membership attribute?
 This is a practical scenario that we refer to as probabilistic fairness evaluation.